 The 7-inch spikes of veronica bloom atop 12- to 24-inch plants in shades of blue or red from early summer through fall.
 In the North, veronica prefers sun, but it likes a bit of shade in the South.
-Plant veronica at the front of the bed.
+Plant these perennial flowers at the front of the bed.

 Suited to larger gardens, this 3-foot-wide by 5-foot-tall perennial creates clouds of blue flowers in late summer.
 Russian sage likes sun, and is tolerant of drought and heat.
-Plant it at the back of the bed and give it room to grow.
+Plant these perennial flowers at the back of the bed and give it room to grow.

 This prairie wildflower achieves a level of sophistication in the 'Magnus' variety, which throws its petals out horizontally daisy-style.
 Coneflower tolerates heat and drought, and it blooms all summer long.
-Plant this 30-inch-tall beauty in the middle or back of the bed.
+Plant these 30-inch-tall perennial flowers in the middle or back of the bed.

 Even if you've never gardened before, you can grow yarrow with little effort.
 Yarrow is an amazing perennial that is hardy throughout most of the United States and can withstand heat, drought, and cold.
-It's valued in the garden for its ferny, gray-green or dark green, spicy-scented foliage and showy, flat-topped clusters of flowers in pink, red, white, or yellow appearing from late spring to early fall.
+These perennial flowers are valued in the garden for its ferny, gray-green or dark green, spicy-scented foliage and showy, flat-topped clusters of flowers in pink, red, white, or yellow appearing from late spring to early fall.

-Often sweetly fragrant, the peony is a very long-lived plant that forms 2- to 4-foot-tall clumps in shrublike bunches.
+Often sweetly fragrant, the peony is a very long-lived perennial flower that forms 2- to 4-foot-tall clumps in shrublike bunches.
 Its numerous varieties offer a wide range of colors -- almost every shade except blue -- with some bicolors, and blooming periods from late spring to early summer.

-Coreopsis, comes in a wide range of sizes and several colors.
-The threadleaf varieties -- like 'Moonbeam' and 'Zagreb' -- produce blankets of small daisy-like flowers all summer long in yellow or pink, with soft, ferny foliage.
+Coreopsis comes in a wide range of sizes and several colors.
+The threadleaf varieties of these perennial flowers -- like 'Moonbeam' and 'Zagreb' -- produce blankets of small daisy-like flowers all summer long in yellow or pink, with soft, ferny foliage.
 (In hot areas, flower production may slow temporarily.)
 Grandiflora varieties ('Early Sunrise' is one popular version) produce larger orange-yellow blooms.
 Give this plant a starring role in the middle of the bed.

 Siberian iris adds color to flowerbeds in early summer, and vertical accents all summer long.
 Like most irises, these are moisture-loving plants, but once established they will tolerate dry soil.
 The blooms appear atop leafless stems rising from the 2-foot-tall grasslike foliage.
 Colors include white, blue, yellow, and violet, with many bicolors.
 In addition to brightening the garden, Siberian iris provides a steady supply of cut flowers.